 In a nutshell, gastroparesis is a chronic incurable condition in which the muscles in the stomach do not function normally preventing your stomach from emptying.
 It is caused by damage to the vagus nerve, which regulates the digestive system preventing food from moving through the system properly.
 I tried healing through conventional medicine for about three years- reglan, rifaximin, erythromycin, and too many more to add to the list.
 I jumped at the opportunity to try any antibiotic not realizing that I could develop a resistance to bacteria from prolonged exposure to the antibiotics- ultimately making my digestive issues worsen.
 At one point I was carrying two different bags- one for my personal items and the other for just my medication.
 The medications were only a temporary fix; they would always leave me feeling lethargic, impairing my ability to do activities and to engage in things that I once loved.

 Each doctor and dietician had a different path for me.
 Different prescriptions to try out and new diets to explore.
 It only caused my paranoia and anxieties towards food to deepen.
 Being forced to keep a food journal for every singly meal was not only overwhelming but extremely time consuming and mentally unhealthy.
 I felt that no one was listening to what all aspect of my well-being needed- mind, body, and soul.
 Each one is connected and you have to have all in balance to achieve your own perfect harmony.
 I remember waking up one morning and being so fed up with the amount of medication I was prescribed and the strict diets I had to follow that only seemed to be a temporary fix.
 A change was in store.
 I remember vividly going to the grocery store with my mom that morning and buying all the foods that were supposedly going to trigger my symptoms.
 It was such a small moment and almost silly, yet so significant to my overall health change.
 That day I ate certain foods that I was told to stay away from- vegetables, garlic, spices, and salads and guess what?….Nothing bad happened.
 I actually felt BETTER.
-So I decided it was time for something new and began researching holistic, natural healing approaches, which is how I started eating a more plant-based, whole foods diet clean of refined sugars, ingredients I couldn’t pronounce, and anything that was processed.
+So I decided it was time for something new and began researching holistic, natural healing approaches, which is how I started eating a more plant-based, organic meats, wild caught fish, organic eggs, whole foods diet clean of refined sugars, ingredients I couldn’t pronounce, and anything that was processed.

 The old me, was pretty awkward about the way that I ate and was very conscious of the fact that it was different to in comparison to my friends and family.
 Now, I’m very open about the whole thing.
 In a matter of months I begun to take up a primarily vegan, whole foods, plant-based diet.
 I gave up all meat, dairy, re-fined sugar, anything processed that is full of chemicals and additives.
 It was a pretty drastic change, considering how I was eating before.
 Eating this way has allowed me to take control of my illness, stopping the constant pain, restoring my energy and giving me my life back again.
 It really has healed me.
 This did not happen over night, it took many years of frustrations, medications, elimination diets, medical exams, doctor visits, tears, and everything else that falls in between.
 After a few months of this lifestyle, I’ve been able to come off all my medication.
 At the same time, I learned to manage my stress through a regular and committed yoga practice.
 Not only did it help controlling my migraines and stress levels, but surprisingly all the twists, turns, and movement worked miracles on my digestive system.